Book Review: The Haunting of Hill House by Shirley Jackson

 The haunted house that defined a genre.

-And one of the best horror stories I’ve read in a while.
+And one of the best horror stories I’ve read in ages.
 The premise is simple: Dr. Montague, interested in the paranormal, invites himself and a few guests to a supposedly haunted house, to stay for a while and investigate.
 With him is Luke, the heir to the family and owner of the building, and Theodora and Eleanor.
 All with their own reasons to get away from everything for a while, they take the good doctor up on his offer.

 This is the first and only thing I’ve read of Shirley Jackson, and in fact (even though I’m supposedly a fan of horror) I hadn’t heard the name until I saw the Haunting of Hill House on Netflix a few years ago.
 The show is of course based on this book and if you’ve seen it, you’ll be very familiar with the plot (though some of the names and characters are different and they have different relationships).
 The book is told from Eleanor’s perspective, a timid and careful young girl who seems utterly out of place in the midst of a gang of ghost hunters.
 She’s not as confident as Theodora, nor as brave as Luke.